 Slinging the Rig in Early Spring

 It’s been about 10 years now since I first picked up an Alabama rig.
 Years ago when the a-rig first came on the scene I was making and selling a lot of striper tackle so making the transition to bass tackle wasn’t that hard, especially since an a-rig was just a sized down design of the u-rigs I made for stripers.
 At the time I was making a lot of u-rigs for the striper guys so it was just a matter of taking a Dremel tool and modifying one of my smaller lead head molds to accommodate smaller wire diameters.
 Once I finished the design we started manufacturing a-rigs for another label and they were sold at Sportsman’s Warehouse’s across the south.
 Back then my now son-in-law Levi was still in high school and worked in my shop after school helping me make the a-rigs to sell.
-Now it’s some 9 years later and he married my step-daughter and now they have a son, my grandson Dawson Hogan.
+Now it’s some 9 years later and he married my stepdaughter, and now they have 2 sons and a daughter of their own.
 Here’s a video from 9 years ago featuring the castable Georgia rig we designed and manufactured.

 There were times when I would throw the a-rig but I always thought it to be a lot of work and in a way, cheating a bit, offering an array of baits instead of just one lure.
 Nonetheless, it is a good way to target fish and if you learn the technique it can be a lot of fun.
 The thing about the a-rig is that it mimics a school of bait and that little wired up bait ball can be used in a lot of different places as well as covering a lot of ground quickly.
 There are two ways that I use the a-rig in early spring and one of the two is around the docks, I really like moving down a row of docks with the rig and there are specific areas of the dock that I focus on.
 The first is making casts in front of a dock.
 That’s the first cast I make.
 Secondly is casting parallel to the sides of the dock and getting the rig as close to the dock as possible.
 I don’t really let the rig sink that much and I try and focus on keeping it around 5-6 feet in depth during the retrieve.
 When you let the rig go deeper around docks you take the chance of hanging cables or someone’s brush piles they dropped off their dock so I’m very careful around docks.
 Another area of the docks I like to throw the rig is the shady side or the shady areas around the dock as well as inside an empty slip (provided they don’t have a hidden lift).
 Usually in the afternoon bass will be very close to the shady areas and react to objects that pass through the shady patches.